 Degrees & Certificates offered:

 - To apply to the Police Academy you must complete the following pre-requisites.
 Both

 must be completed before applying to the program.

 - Go to www.mcckc.edu to apply

-- Complete the English Requirement which is based on COMPASS or ACT scores, you must
+- Complete the English Requirement which is based on the Placement Test or ACT scores,

-place into the following MCC classes or successfully complete the required prerequisite
+you must place into the following MCC classes or successfully complete the required

 - Reading – READ 100 or higher

 - If taken at another university, upload an unofficial transcript and request an official to be sent to the college.

 If requirements have been met.